Q: How Can I Prepare for Business Litigation?

-What’s the Difference Between an Employee and Independent Contractor?
+Q: What’s the Difference Between an Employee and an Independent Contractor?

-While employee are paid for their rest breaks, and therefore are not required to clock-out when taking their rest breaks, it is important for employers to implement a system to track when an employee does take their rest break, as failing to permit employees to take their rest breaks, as well as meal periods, is a frequent claim by employees in wage and hour disputes.
+While employees are paid for their rest breaks and therefore are not required to clock out when taking their rest breaks, it is important for employers to implement a system to track when an employee does take their rest break, as failing to permit employees to take their rest breaks, as well as meal periods, is a frequent claim by employees in wage and hour disputes.
 An employer should implement a system requiring employees to clock out for their meal break.
 The burden of proof always rests with the employer.

 The most important thing to know with reference to evicting a commercial tenant from your property is that there is no “self-help” provision for landlords in California.
 What this means is that a landlord who alleges that a tenant is in breach of the lease cannot simply change the locks on the doors, or take other action, to prohibit the tenant from access to the premises.
 The landlord also cannot simply turn off the utilities to the space occupied by the tenant.